jolozano/blueOcean/README.md

 #### **Each team member worked within their respective branch.**
   * Components and Services
-    * Had it's own directory
+    * Had their own directory
-    * Commited in team members branch frequently.
+    * Commited to team members branch frequently.
     * Components functioned correctly by themselves.
       * Components were not a full-fledge app
-    * Service allowed other services to access it's component
+    * Service allowed other services to access functionality

 ---------------------------------------------------